Daily High to Daily Low: Is It Safe to Buy Gold Fields Limited (GFI)?

 GFI’s Market Performance

-GFI stocks went down by -11.84% for the week, with a monthly drop of -16.28% and a quarterly performance of -21.42%, while its annual performance rate touched -21.93%.
-The volatility ratio for the week stands at 4.22% while the volatility levels for the past 30 days are set at 3.58% for Gold Fields Limited.
-The simple moving average for the period of the last 20 days is -9.14% for GFI stocks with a simple moving average of -32.44% for the last 200 days.
+GFI stocks went up by 10.41% for the week, with a monthly jump of 1.52% and a quarterly performance of -7.55%, while its annual performance rate touched -6.75%.
+The volatility ratio for the week stands at 5.72% while the volatility levels for the past 30 days are set at 3.89% for Gold Fields Limited.
+The simple moving average for the period of the last 20 days is 9.30% for GFI stocks with a simple moving average of -19.25% for the last 200 days.

 Analysts’ Opinion of GFI